adamedx/autographps/docs/WALKTHROUGH.md

 PSTypeName   : GraphSegmentDisplayType

 # View information about the full uri
-Get-GraphUri /me/drive/root | select -expandproperty uri
+Get-GraphUriInfo /me/drive/root | select -expandproperty uri
 ```

-In the above example, `Get-GraphUri` parsed the Uri in order to generate the returned information.
+In the above example, `Get-GraphUriInfo` parsed the Uri in order to generate the returned information.
 If you were to give a Uri that is not valid for the current graph, you'd receive an error like the one below:

 ```
-Get-GraphUri /me/idontexist
+Get-GraphUriInfo /me/idontexist
 Uri '/me/idontexist' not found: no matching child segment 'idontexist' under segment 'me' At C:\users\myuser\Documents\WindowsPowerShell\modules\autographps\0.14.0\src\metadata\segmentparser.ps1:140 char:21
 + ...             throw "Uri '$($Uri.tostring())' not found: no matching ch ...